 Common Motorcycle Crash Injuries

 The personal injury attorneys at Rosenfeld Injury Lawyers LLC have handled many cases for our clients who were injured or killed in a motorcycle crash.
-In some cases, our clients were unaware that they were injured until after they had visited the emergency room and undergone extensive tests and examinations.
-Most of the motorcycle accident cases involve severe injuries to the victims that included:
+In some cases, our clients were unaware they were injured until after they had visited the emergency room and undergone extensive tests and examinations.
+Most motorcycle accident cases involve severe injuries to the victims including:

 - Spinal Cord Injury (SCIs) – Even minimal damage can cause a permanent injury to the spinal column that can lead to complete or partial paralysis.
 Nearly all victims with a spinal cord injury require full-time care and hygiene support for the remainder of their lives.
 Usually, the lifetime costs in providing ongoing treatment can be insurmountable if the victim requires ongoing assistance, additional surgeries, and access to durable medical equipment to maximize their life experience during daily activities.

-- Broken Bones – Without the protection of a vehicle surrounding the victim during an accident, motorcycle riders will often reach out in front of themselves after flying off the handlebars to lessen the severe impact when crashing to the ground.
-However, this movement can easily break or shatter the bones in the hands, fingers, arms, and shoulders, or the lower extremities.
-Additional injuries that occur when tumbling off a motorcycle during a crash include bruising, large cuts, scrapes, and road rash caused by skating.
+- Broken Bones – Without the protection of a vehicle surrounding the victim, motorcycle riders will often instinctively reach out in front of themselves to lessen impact when crashing to the ground.
+However, this movement can break or shatter bones in the hands, fingers, arms, shoulders or lower extremities.

-- Disfigurement – Many motorcycle victims have suffered permanent disfigurement to their face, neck, shoulders, arms, chest, back, and lower extremities.
-The disfigurement is often the result of severe lacerations, burns, or broken bones that leave scars.
+- Disfigurement – Many motorcycle victims suffer permanent disfigurement to their face, neck, shoulders, arms, chest, back and lower extremities.
+Disfigurement is often the result of lacerations, burns, or broken bones that leave scars.
 Other bikers experience amputated limbs.
-Nearly all disfigurement injuries can lead to ongoing depression that might be challenging to manage.
+Disfigurement injuries can lead to depression.

-- Wrongful Death – Many motorcycle riders who will take into the open road for the experience an enjoyable ride have been killed in accidents that were not their fault.
-Some victims have died at the accident scene while others succumb to their injuries in the emergency room months after the crash.
+- Wrongful Death – Many motorcycle riders have been killed in accidents that were not their fault.
+Some victims have died at the accident scene while others succumb to their injuries in the emergency room or months after the crash.